davidalovell/SeqSeqSeq/README.md

 # SeqSeqSeq
-A Crow script that allows you to create multiple voice and sequencer objects
+A Crow script that allows you to create multiple voice and sequencer objects.
 This was designed to be part of this small system:

 Crow is acting as the main clock, a quantiser and sequencer
 TXi allows for hands on control of the script in a customisable way
 Just Friends and w/ are the sound sources
 Doboz XIIO is a touch controller, sending CV and triggers to Crow

 ## Requirements: